-Online Tools to Brainstorm your Essay
+Online Tools to Brainstorm for Essays

 Thanks to technology, we no longer have to rely on just a piece of paper and a pen.
-There are a plethora of tools, paid and free, to make your brainstorming session easier…
+There are a plethora of tools, paid and free, to make your virtual brainstorming session easier…

 - Freemind is a free, downloadable software for mind mapping.
 You can brainstorm an essay using different colours to show which parts of the article you’re referring to.
 The color-coded features keep track of your essays as you write.